-- is enrolled in at least 6 academic graduate credits
+- is enrolled in at least 3 academic graduate credits; or

 GRS 701 is a 1-credit course that permits doctoral degree candidates registered for less than six credits to retain eligibility for financial aid, University-funded fellowships, scholarships, graduate assistantships, student health insurance, loan deferment, visa compliance, and access to University services, including USM computers, libraries, and recreational facilities.
 Prerequisites include passing qualifying exams, receiving certification of adequate academic progress from the program chair and dissertation/capstone chair, and obtaining approval from the Office of Graduate Studies.

-To apply for financial assistance from the University of Southern Maine, you should file your Free Application for Federal Student Aid (FAFSA) or your Renewal FAFSA on the Web at http://www.fafsa.gov.
+To apply for financial assistance from the University of Southern Maine, students should file a Free Application for Federal Student Aid (FAFSA) or a Renewal FAFSA on the Web at http://www.fafsa.gov.

 Applications are accepted after the priority filing dates, although the type and amount of aid offered may be reduced subject to funding limitations.
 Applicants who file after the priority filing date will probably receive delayed notification and may not have the funds available in time to pay semester bills.

 Additional financial records required to verify information reported on the FAFSA may be requested under separate cover.